 More crashes this Thanksgiving holiday, but fewer DUI citations: State police

-State police investigated more local crashes during this year's Thanksgiving holiday, but no one died on area roads and troopers arrested fewer people for driving under the influence compared to last year.
+State police investigated more local crashes during this year's Thanksgiving holiday, but no one died on area roads and troopers arrested fewer people for driving under the influence compared with last year.

 There were 71 crashes from Nov.
 23 through Nov.
 27 in the three-county area covered by Pennsylvania State Police Troop J, which includes York County.
 None of the crashes resulted in fatalities, but 15 people were injured.